tjlacasio/tjlacasio.github.io/essays/FinalProject.md

 ## Beyond the basics
 <ul>
-Supports local, mom and pop restaurants, new restaurants, etc.
+<li>Supports local, mom and pop restaurants, new restaurants, etc.</li>
-<li>Gives UH students ideas for food based on their budget and taste </li>
+<li>Gives UH students ideas for food based on their budget and taste</li>
 <li>Uplifts restaurants and gives them more service </li>
 <li>Allows UH students to rate food</li>
 <ul>